privacy-scaling-explorations/pse.dev/articles/README.md

 2. Add your images to this folder:
    - Any additional images you want to use in your article should be placed in this folder
-   - Reference images in your article using just the file name and the extensions of it -

 ## Step 4: Preview Your Article